SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_2815eaab-2425-4eff-8038-3f7d5a3b8b11_do_not_edit_manually.md

     - **Effort:** intermediate

-??? abstract "Windows Defender Disabled"

-    The rule detects attempts to deactivate/disable Windows Defender through command line or registry.
-To fully use this rule Windows Registry logging is needed.
-This can be done for instance using Sysmon with Event IDs 12,13 and 14 (and adding the correct path in its configuration).

-    - **Effort:** intermediate

 ??? abstract "Windows Defender Disabled Base64 Encoded"

     Detects attempts to deactivate/disable Windows Defender through base64 encoded PowerShell command line.